 While I was busy getting stuffed with delicious carvings, I hear the Canadiens themselves were imitating turkeys, so my tape of the game has remained for the most part unwatched.
 By all accounts, the game was a copy of Friday's loss - only worse.

 Before slapping in the tape for all I could stand of 20 minutes of hockey, I was tuned into the talk shows quite by accident and got to hear the overwhelming disapproval of the radio critics.
 Such is the benefit of jumping onto the RIDE program's free shuttle lift home.
 Our driver, himself a Habs fan, had just caught the game on the van's radio, and I walked into an onslaught of overeaction from one of the bandwagon sceptics that are growing with each game.

 That would be the anti - silver lining!

-So I got to hear the usual trade Ryder, bench Latendresse, dismantle the lines, and make some AHL callups reaction.
+So I got to hear the usual trade Michael Ryder, bench Guillaume Latendresse, dismantle the lines, and make some AHL callups reaction.
 The usual mantra of confounded naysayers who believe all solutions to the team's woes are as simple as their suggestions.

 Ever wonder why out of work coaches acting as commentators are out of work?